peytoncordero/DRI25/html-css.md

 1. In this workshop, we focused on the fundamentals of HTML and CSS.
 The point was to provide an introduction to the workings of websites.
 In practice, however, the websites that we desire to build will have complex use cases.
 What are some websites that you imagine building?
 What kinds of interactive features would you like to have in your website?

 2. Some websites provide information clearly and in an engaging manner.
 Others might inundate with a barrage of content that leaves one mystified.
 What would you say are some of the characteristics of well-designed websites?
 Which websites do you consider a joy to use?
 What design elements (such as font, color, layout, and menus) stand out to you as being particularly important in making good websites?

+3. Sophisticated and interactive websites can be very feature rich, fun to build, and and eye-catching.
+They also have challenges inherent in their maintenance, and in learning how to build them.
+What are some advantages you might imagine 'static web' pages, which use HTML and CSS, might have?
+What are some use cases you can think of where their simplicity could be an advantage?